atmoner/TwitWork/README.md

 ## What is TwitWork?
 Monitor twitter stream.
-TwitWork use the twitter stream which allows you to have a tweets in real-time.
+TwitWork use the twitter stream which allows you to have a look at tweets in real-time.
 There is an input that allows you to filter the flow on one (or more) keywords or on an @ based on twitter tracking

 ## Demonstration
-This is a demo of export data on keyword "Coronavirius"
+This is a demo of export data on keyword "Coronavirus"
 https://twitwork.github.io/

 ![TwitWork](https://s5.gifyu.com/images/ezgif-6-24a9642e1e53.gif)